PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

     <img src="/assets/images/2021/10/illustration_ui_kit.png" alt="Ui Kit illustration">
   </div>
   <div class="col-md-8">
-PrestaShop back office UI Kit has been improved to have a solid Design System with adjustment of alert colors, font size, buttons contrasts, and an enhancement of the responsiveness.<br>
+PrestaShop's Back office has been updated to harmonize the look of all pages.
+The UI Kit has been updated as well, with many subtle improvements to alert colors, font sizes, color contrast, and overall responsiveness.
   </div>
 </div>